elijun831/qtum/docker/README.md

 This repository provides a Dockerfile for creating a Jupyter notebook environment within a Pipenv virtual environment.
 It is equipped with Python packages tailored for quantum computing, including Qiskit, QSharp, and Amazon Braket.
-Built on the latest Debian version, this Dockerfile streamlines the setup process for quantum programming.
+Built on the Ubuntu 22.04 version, this Dockerfile streamlines the setup process for quantum programming.

 ## Prerequisites